matthewwall/weewx-interceptor/readme.txt

 d) Tap-on-Switch

-Configure a device on a managed switch.
+Configure a device that is connected to a managed switch.
 Unmanaged switches will not work.
 Configure the switch to mirror the traffic from one port to a second port.
 Configure a device on the second port to capture traffic from the internet bridge then send it to the driver.

+4) DNS hijack plus HTTP redirect

+First hijack the DNS so that traffic goes to a local web server.
+Then configure the web server so that it relays the requests to the driver and optionally to the web service.